M\"obius function for modules and thin representations

 \subsection{Representations of bound quivers}

 This subsection formulates terminology and some properties of representations of bound quivers.
 We refer to [ASS] for missing terminology.
 Throughout this text, $K$ always denotes a field.

-A \textit{quiver} $Q$ is a quadruple $(Q_0, Q_1,s,t)$ where $Q_0$ is a nonempty \textit{finite} set of \textit{vertices}, $Q_1$ a finite set of \textit{arrows} and $s$ and $t$ are two maps $Q_1\to Q_0$ mapping an arrow to its \textit{source} and \textit{target}, respectively.
-Vertex $a$ is called a \textit{sink} if there is no arrow with source in $a$.
-Quiver is called \textit{acyclic} if it contains no oriented cycles.
-A \textit{full subquiver} of $Q$ is a quadruple $(Q'_0, Q_1', s', t')$ such that $Q'_0\subseteq Q_0$ and $Q_1'$ consists of all arrows in $Q_1$ such that their target and source lie in $Q_0'$.
-Maps $s'$ and $t'$ are restrictions of $s$ and $t$ respectively.
+A \textit{quiver} $Q$ is a quadruple $(Q_0, Q_1, s, t)$ where $Q_0$ is a nonempty \textit{finite} set of \textit{vertices}, $Q_1$ is a finite set of \textit{arrows} and $s$ and $t$ are two maps $Q_1\to Q_0$ mapping an arrow to its \textit{source} and \textit{target}, respectively.
+A vertex is called a \textit{sink} if it is not in the image of the map $s$.
+A quiver is called \textit{acyclic} if it contains no oriented cycles.